igsr/gca_1000genomes_website/about.md

 ###Overview of the 1000 Genomes Project

 The 1000 Genomes Project took advantage of developments in sequencing technology, which sharply reduced the cost of sequencing.
 It was the first project to sequence the genomes of a large number of people, to provide a comprehensive resource on human genetic variation.
-Data from the 1000 Genomes Project was quickly made available to the worldwide scientific community through freely accessible public databases (see [Data use statement](#ProjectDataUse)).
+Data from the 1000 Genomes Project was quickly made available to the worldwide scientific community through freely accessible public databases.

 The goal of the 1000 Genomes Project was to find most genetic variants with frequencies of at least 1% in the populations studied.